waynedovey/rhsi-edb-vault/README.md

   port: 5432
 ```

-This creates a Kubernetes Service `pg-primary` in namespace `rhsi` on site-b, which forwards
+On site-b, this creates a Service:

+- Name: `pg-primary`
+- Namespace: `rhsi`
+- DNS: `pg-primary.rhsi.svc.cluster.local`

-traffic over the RHSI link to the primary in site-a.
+All traffic to that service is forwarded to the primary on site-a.

-Service DNS on site-b will be: `pg-primary.rhsi.svc.cluster.local`.

 ---

-### 7.4 PostgreSQL standby on site-b
+### 5.4 Standby on site-b (db namespace)

-The standby connects to the **primary via RHSI** using the `pg-primary.rhsi.svc.cluster.local` hostname.

-#### 7.4.1 Namespace for DB on site-b

 `rhsi/site-b/db-standby/namespace-db.yaml`: